Bear River Massacre Site

+Description

 The battle site is located several miles northwest of Preston and is roughly bisected by U.S. Route 91.
 Its major topographical features are Bear River and the meadows that line its banks, Battle Creek (then known as Beaver Creek), which runs north-south through the area, and has been partially channeled by US 91.
 North of this channeled area the creek emerges from an escarpment running generally southwest-northeast.
 The Shoshone village was located on the meadows below this escarpment and consisted of about 70 lodges on either side of Battle Creek, which cuts a ravine through the meadows on its way to the river.
 This ravine was one of the major killing fields, as defending Shoshone warriors used it as a natural defensive feature, and unarmed Natives sought refuge there from the battle.
 Natives fleeing the battle were also shot trying to swim across Bear River.
 The California Volunteers retrieved their dead, but left the Shoshones where they lay.

+Acquisition and development

 In March 2008, a part of the site was acquired by the Northwestern Band of the Shoshone Nation.
 They announced plans to erect a memorial at the burial site.
 In 2018 the tribe announced the purchase of roughly 600 more acres of the massacre site, and announced plans to erect a cultural interpretive center and memorial.